harvard-dce/mh-opsworks/README.md

 defined early in the stack.
 The example `templates/cluster_config_example.json` defines layers in the correct order.

+## SMTP via amazon SES

+You need to verify the `default_email_sender` address in the amazon SES console and create your credentials.
+This is not automated, but the credentials for the very limited SES user can be shared across regions in multiple clusters without incident.
+If you want to send from multiple `default_email_sender` addresses, though, say to segment email communication by cluster, you'll need to verify each address before using.

 ## Contributing or reporting problems

 1. Open a github issue to discuss your problem or feature idea.